dimmyvi/tigress-requirements/draft-tigress-requirements.md

 # Assumptions

 - Security: Communication between sender or receiver and Provisioning Entity should be trusted.
 - If an intermediary server is used during the credential transfer, the choice of intermediary shall be made by Sender.
 - Sender and Receiver shall both be able to stop the transfer before the credential is provisioned at the receiver.
 - Any device with a digital credential implementation adherent to Tigress solution shall be able to receive shared provisioning information.
-- In case where Sender is also the provisioning entity (e.g. Sharign of CarKey), multiple round trips may be necessary.
+- In case where Sender is also the provisioning entity (e.g. sharing of CarKey), multiple round trips may be necessary.
-- Some credentials require special HW (TEE - Trusted Execution Environment or SE - Secure Element orsimilar modules) to host and operate credential.
-But the transport protocol defined by Tigress does not set such requirements for the process of digital credentail transfer.
+- Some credentials can require special hardware (e.g. TEE - Trusted Execution Environment or SE - Secure Element) to host and operate.
+But the transport protocol defined by Tigress does not set such requirements for the process of digital credential transfer.

 # Requirements